-The table below contains an analysis of the credit risk exposure of debt securities measured at FVOCI at 31 December 2019 and 31 December 2018, respectively, based on credit risk grades and discloses balances at three levels for the purpose of ECL measurement.
+The table below contains an analysis of the credit risk exposure of debt securities measured at FVOCI at 31 December 2020 and 31 December 2019, respectively, for which ECL was recognised based on the relevant credit risk level.
+Information about the description of the credit risk classification system used by the Company and the approach to measuring ECL, including the definition of bankruptcy and SICR, which apply to debt securities in FVOCI.